Market Segmentation Trees: Numerical Experiments

-Predictive accuracy on the test set observations is measured using mean squared error (MSE), which we define as follows.
-The \textit{squared error} with respect to a single search is defined as the sum, taken over all hotels in the displayed assortment, of squared differences between each hotel's booking probability estimate and its realized 0/1 booking outcome; the no-booking event and its corresponding probability estimate are included in this sum as well.
-Mean squared error is then defined as the average squared error over all searches in the test set.
+\paragraph{Results: Predictability.} Predictive accuracy on the test set observations is measured using the negative log-likelihood loss (NLL) described in Section~\ref{sec:leafmods} as well as mean squared error (MSE), which we define as follows.
+To avoid over-weighting low probability events in the calculation of NLLs, the choice probabilities are capped below at 1\% for all methods.
+The \textit{squared error} with respect to a single observation is defined as the sum, taken over all alternatives available, of squared differences between each travel mode probability estimate and its realized 0/1 choice outcome, i.e., for every observation $i \in [n]$, $\ell(p_{i,h},y_i, f_l) = \sum_{h \in H} (\mathbb{I}[y_i = h] - f_l(h|p_i))^2$.
+Mean squared error is then defined as the average squared error over all observations in the test set.
 This metric is also referred to in the literature as the \textit{Brier score} and is a proper scoring rule for evaluating probabilistic predictions.
-We also report the average test set log-likelihood losses achieved by the CMT and benchmarks in our results.
-To ensure that the observed results are significant, we repeat the analysis across 10 different random allocations (``samplings'') of observations to the training, validation, and test sets.

-We performed our numerical experiments on a Dell PowerEdge M915 Linux server using 75000 MB of memory and 8 processor cores.
-The CMT was trained using our open-source Python implementation with a minimum leaf size of 100 observations, and to create a tree which is easily visualized we restricted the maximum trained depth size to 8.
-We specify the negative log likelihood loss function from Section \ref{sec:leafmods} to score hotel booking prediction error, while our pruning method is executed using the MSE metric.
-The training algorithm terminated after 18-28 hours of computational time across the 10 different samplings of the dataset.
-The CMT was then pruned on a validation set terminating after 2-4 minutes for each sampling.
-After pruning, the CMTs across the different samplings all had a maximal depth of 8 and contained between 74 and 100 leaves.